Autocar India

 Tata reveals updated Tiago, Tiago EV ahead of May 28 launch

-The facelifted Tiago (ICE and EV models) have a thoroughly updated exterior design, but inside, both hatchback versions are expected to have minor changes.
+The facelifted Tiago ICE and EV models feature a thoroughly updated exterior design, but inside, the changes are expected to be minor.

 3 min read20 May '26